-- Reopening Guidance for Cleaning and Disinfecting Schools

-- Guidance for Reopening Buildings After
+Guidance for Reopening Buildings After Prolonged Shutdown

-Prolonged Shutdown

-Return to School

-Roadmap for Facilities

-Level of Community Spread (as determined by state and local health officials) Transporting Students

-Students
+- Teach and reinforce good hygiene measures such as handwashing, covering coughs, and face coverings Provide hand soap and hand sanitizer with at least 60% alcohol, paper towels, and no-touch trash cans in all bathrooms, classrooms, and frequently trafficked areas Post signage in classrooms, hallways, and

+- Encourage COVID-19

+- - How to Protect Yourself

+- COVID-19 Symptoms

+- COVID-19 and Children

+- Communication Tools
-School buildings are closed; buses used to deliver meals to students and families

-Reduce contact by delivering a week's worth of meals during a designated time (ex: delivering a week's worth of meals every Monday)2

-2Subject to future USDA meal waiver approval

-- Provide hand sanitizer for students and bus drivers - Provide face masks for bus drivers: allow students to wear face masks/coverings - Screen students and bus drivers for symptoms of illness and utilize spaced seating (to the extent practicable) - Eliminate field trips - Clean and disinfect frequently touched surfaces on the bus at least daily - Establish protocols for bus stops, loading/unloading students to minimize congregation of children from different households - Continue to use parent pick up line at the back entrance of high school after school

-What Bus Operators Need to Know

-- Implement standard operating procedures while taking preventative measures such as: - Providing hand sanitizer for students and bus drivers - Allowing bus drivers and students to wear face masks/coverings - Limiting field trips (to areas of limited/low transmission) - Inspecting buses prior to students returning and as part of a regular rotation - Cleaning and disinfecting frequently touched surfaces on the bus at least - Airing out buses when not in use - Eliminate Field Trips - Parents will not be allowed to enter the school to pick up students.
-There will be a pick up line for parents at the back entrance of the high school (north entrance).
+Level of Community Spread (as determined by state and local health officials) Substantial Spread RECOMMENDATIONS Minimal/Moderate Spread RECOMMENDATIONS Low/No Spread RECOMMENDATIONS Transporting Students School buildings are closed; buses used to deliver meals to students and families District/School Considerations: • Reduce contact by delivering a week's worth of meals during a designated time (ex: delivering a week's worth of meals every Monday) 2 2 Subject to future USDA meal waiver approval District/School Considerations: Provide hand sanitizer for students and bus drivers Provide face masks for bus drivers; allow students to wear face masks/coverings Screen students and bus drivers for symptoms of illness and utilize spaced seating (to the extent practicable) Eliminate field trips Clean and disinfect frequently touched surfaces on the bus at least daily Establish protocols for bus stops, loading/unloading students to minimize congregation of children from different households Continue to use parent pick up line at the back entrance of high school after school CDC Guidance What Bus Operators Need to Know District/School Considerations: ■ Implement standard operating procedures while taking preventative measures such as: ○ Providing hand sanitizer for students and bus drivers ○ Allowing bus drivers and students to wear face masks/coverings ○ Inspecting buses prior to students returning and as part of a regular rotation ○ Cleaning and disinfecting frequently touched surfaces on the bus at least daily ○ Airing out buses when not in use There will be a pick up line for parents at the back entrance of the high school (north entrance).
 Continue to drop off students in front of school in the mornings.